-In accordance with the NTA Airside use of bicycles policy, the use of bicycles on the airside is prohibited except for the following exemptions:
+The use of bicycles on the airside is prohibited except for the following exemptions:

 - ARFFS and Qantas employees accessing their respective workplaces along the defined route from Gate India (refer to map attached to Policy.
-Riders must dismount and push their bikes from Gate India to the Enhanced Inspection Area (EIA) - Riders must present at the EIA for security inspection, which will include face-to-face ASIC check and visual inspection of bag prior to entering the SRA. - AFP and Border Force for approved operational matters can ride on perimeter roads.
+Riders must dismount and push their bikes from Gate India to the ACP. - Riders must present at the ACP for security inspection, which will include face-to-face ASIC check and visual inspection of bag prior to entering the SRA. - AFP and Border Force for approved operational matters can ride on perimeter roads.